 6. Give Back to the Community

-Small business tax tip: Increase your deductions by making a contribution to charity before the end of the year.
-(Choosing a local charity, cause or school can boost your profile in the local community in addition to providing a tax break.)
+One small business tax tip is to increase your deductions by making a contribution to charity before the end of the year.
+Choosing a local charity, cause, or school can boost your profile in the local community in addition to providing a tax break.
 Keep records of the tax ID for each nonprofit you donate to, so you don’t have to hunt for them at tax time.

 7. File W-2s and 1099s

 Do you have employees?
 January 31 of each year is your deadline to mail employees their W-2 forms and independent contractors their 1099s.
 (Since that date falls on a Sunday this year, the deadline will be the next business day.)
 New forms must be ordered each year; be prepared by ordering them early from your payroll service.

 W-2 forms are also filed with the Social Security Administration (SSA) and show all the wages and taxes your company paid during the tax year.
 You total your W-2s and file the totals with a W-3 form.
 Verify all your employees’ names and Social Security numbers before you prepare the W-2s.
 You can verify up to 10 names and numbers on the Social Security Business Services Online website.